Emily Boardman is a solicitor and one of the founding partners at Boardman, Hawkins & Osborne LLP.

 She is a member of the Association of Lawyers for Children and The Law Society’s Children Panel.

+Another source adds: “She shows a great deal of precision and compassion for her clients.”
 “She is absolutely meticulous in her preparation and attentive to every detail of her cases.
 Her standard of client care is excellent.”

 ‘She is a key individual whose “forte lies in public work involving children”.
 “She is phenomenally hard-working and goes that extra mile”.